Some things do not get better with age. Milk and tuna casserole. Ernest Goes to Camp movies.

 A lot can happen.
 Flavors change, colors lighten, textures soften.
 It really depends on the wine.

-Take a Cabernet Sauvignon for example.
-Upon release the fruit flavors may be restrained, tannins abrasive and overwhelming, oak too pronounced.
-In short, unbalanced and shy.
+Take Barolo for example.
+Upon release the fruit flavors may be restrained, tannins gritty and abrasive, the oak too pronounced.
+In short, unbalanced and disjointed.

 After a few years the oak starts to blend in better, the fruit takes form, and the tannins soften.
 Another decade goes by and the tannins have all but dissipated, the fruit has turned from fresh and bright to a bit more stewed, and new savory flavors of earth, mushroom, leather and spice hop into the front seat.
-The once bright garnet color takes on a brick orange tint.
+The once bright garnet color takes on a lighter hue; Barolo in particular shows a distinct brick orange tint after a few years.

-Now, whether or not you like it better or worse after ten years largely depends on your own subjective tastes.
-Eventually, the wine will turn a corner, the fruit will all but disappear, structure will fall apart and there won’t be much to swoon over.
+Whether or not you like a wine with 10+ years age largely depends on your own subjective tastes.
+Eventually, the wine will turn a corner, the fruit will all but disappear, structure will fall apart and the wine remains a shadow of its former self.

 How long can some wines age?